djimenezsanchez/NaroNet/README.md

 * `args['PCL_ZscoreNormalization']`: use z-score normalization so that each marker in the full cohort shows a mean of 0 and a standard deviation of 1.
 Default: True.
 * `args['PCL_patch_size']`: size of the sides of a square image patch that will used as basic unit of interpretability.
 Default: 15 (pixels).

-Once it is executed it will create the following green folder:
+Once it is executed it will create the following folders (in green):

 ```diff
 DATASET_DATA_DIR/